daemonraco/toobasic/docs/routes.md

 * `id`: The id of a product to display.
 * `view_mode`: The way a product has to be displayed.

-Based on this, we may want to transform this url in something simpler something like our example:
+Based on this, we may want to transform this url into something simpler, something like our example:

 >http://www.myhost.com/mysite/product/cleaned/204578?expand=description